 - Seeking out and supporting projects that will enhance the biodiversity of BU

-- Regular reviews with grounds maintenance contractors to identify further improvements.
+- Conducting regular reviews with grounds maintenance contractors to identify further improvements

 Hear from SUBU